Yigal/woovacation/src/pages/index.md

   description: >
     Tel Aviv is one of the happies cities in the world.
 I just love Tel Aviv, it is my home.
+    I made a site with my personal recommendations for a great vacation here in Tel Aviv and included the best recommendations for you.
+description: >-
-    I made a site with my personal recommendations for a great vacation here in Tel Aviv and included the best recommendations for you. if you like this site, please use it and share it with your friends, I keep this site free, and unbiased. in order to keep it free please use the provided links to book your recommendations. but the best way to show your thanks is by spreading this site.
+   if you like this site, please use it and share it with your friends, I keep this site free, and unbiased. in order to keep it free please use the provided links to book your recommendations. but the best way to show your thanks is by spreading this site.
    Hope you like it, feel free to contact me with any questions or help you might need when you are here.
-description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png